Afghan journalists 'scrubbing' social media to avoid Taliban threats

 Click here to subscribe to Press Gazette’s must-read newsletters, Future of Media and Future of Media US

-She said that the journalists receiving threats generally have high profiles in the Afghan media.
+Salazar-Ferro said that the journalists receiving threats generally have high profiles in the Afghan media.

 “We’ve also heard from folks who are saying they’re scrubbing their social media and are trying to clean up whatever is out there that could link them to journalism to decrease the threat against them.
 But the folks we know to have received threats are public personalities – whether it’s radio, broadcast or print.”